 Since the innervation of the lower urinary tract (LUT) is both complicated and subtle, it is no surprise that LUT dysfunction occurs in many neurological conditions to a variable degree.
 The symptoms are related to the disease, dysfunction, or injury type which must be further classified according to the site of origin and extent (central versus peripheral and complete versus incomplete).
-Often the LUT dysfunction involves both the bladder and the sphincter complex.
-The most common neurological diseases that are associated with voiding dysfunction are multiple sclerosis, spinal cord injury, Parkinson's disease, stroke, dementia, and neuropathy.
+Often the LUT dysfunction involves the bladder, the sphincter complex and the synergy between both elements (pontine micturition center).
+The most common neurological diseases that are associated with voiding dysfunction are multiple sclerosis. spinal cord injury, Parkinson's disease, stroke, dementia and neuropathy.
 Though not considered neurological diseases per se, diabetes mellitus and alcohol abuse both affect the nervous system and are commonly associated with voiding abnormalities.
+Usually clinicians try to differentiate brain and spinal cord lesions, as impact on kidney preservation may be different